-(g) Asset Retirement Obligations
+(h) Asset Retirement Obligations

 FASB ASC 410-20, Asset Retirement and Environmental Obligations - Asset Retirement Obligations, requires legal obligations associated with the retirement of long-lived assets to be recognized at fair value when incurred and capitalized as part of the related long-lived asset.
 The liability is accreted each period based on the credit-adjusted risk-free rate of return that existed when the liability, or portion thereof, was initially measured.
 The period accretion is recognized as an increase in the carrying amount of the liability, and the capitalized cost is depreciated over the useful life of the related asset.
+When the asset is retired, the entity settles the obligation for its recorded amount or incurs a gain or loss.